awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 ### Service\-linked roles<a name="security_iam_service-with-iam-roles-service-linked"></a>

-Service\-linked roles allow AWS services to access resources in other services to complete an action on your behalf\.
+Service\-linked roles allow Amazon Web Services to access resources in other services to complete an action on your behalf\.
 Service\-linked roles appear in your IAM account and are owned by the service\.
 An IAM administrator can view but not edit the permissions for service\-linked roles\.

 Amazon EC2 Auto Scaling supports service\-linked roles\.
 For details about creating or managing Amazon EC2 Auto Scaling service\-linked roles, see [Service\-linked roles for Amazon EC2 Auto Scaling](autoscaling-service-linked-role.md)\.